 When it comes to troubleshooting emails, you have several tools at your disposal.
 For instance, you can search activity to see if a message was sent, bounced, marked as spam, or even if it is still in queue.
-However, sometimes a message has been marked as "Sent" but your customer never received it.
+However, sometimes a message has been marked as "processed" but your customer never received it.

 smtp;250 2.0.0 OK 1436801113 x3si14160585iod.35 - gsmtp